 …is an artist who has grown up around creativity, positivity and the Walter Project’s community of makers, artisans, and hard workers all of her life.
 After working in several different branches of the organization, Charlotte now supports the Walter Hive as full time manager of the Walter Art Gallery.
 Her artistic, interactive, and administrative skills play an integral role in accomplishing our mission of empowerment, and her positivity inspires us all.

 ...is a visual artist and actress, who is currently a student of Family and Human Development at Arizona State University.
 Always looking to help, Anna has volunteered and worked with a variety of communities in Phoenix from St. Vincent De Paul hosting charity events to caring for and running art programs for children.
 Wherever she goes, Anna hopes to bring a positive change and bright experience to others.
 As an intern at the Walter Hive, Anna designs and conceptualizes engaging community workshops and events.
 Above all, Anna aims to support the Hive in cultivating a welcoming and inspiring space for all to come and experience.

 Vector Control Technician

-Noodle is the Walter Hive’s newest employee.
+…is the Walter Hive’s newest employee.
 He comes with four years of experience as a free-lance pest control specialist throughout the Valley.
-Since joining the Walter Hive he has diversified his skills to include snuggle-based therapy.
+Since joining the Walter Hive he has diversified his skills to include ignoring everyone unless they are feeding him.